kex0rbin/xdump/README.md

 ./xdmp <option> <file>
 ```

-At the moment, this tools has two options:
+At the moment, this tools has three options:
 ### a) Hexdump

 ```bash